RallyApps/OpenStoriesTasksAndDefects/README.md

 ### Using the App

 You can specify an iteration by using the drop down menu on the top of the app.
 The app categorizes the items separately: Stories, Defects, and Tasks.
 You can click on the column headers to sort items in ascending or descending order.
-You can also click on the item number link to take you to the detail page of the user story, defect, or task item.
+You can also click on the item number link to take you to the detail page of the user story, defect, or task item (<b>note:</b> this will not work if you run the app through App-debug.html).

 ## Customize this App